SAP-samples/teched2023-DA271/exercises/ex2/README.md

 # Exercise 2 - Add Labels & Internationalization

-In this exercise we enhance the data model such that we add labels to countries & regions as well as full names to employees.
+In this exercise we enhance the data model such that we add
+*   language-independent labels for employees and companies
+*   language-dependent descriptions to products, product categories, regions & countries.

 ## Add Language-independent Labels to Employees & Companies

-In this exercise we deal with language-independent labels for company names & employees.
-These obviously don't change with the user language.
+In this exercise we add labels for company names & employees.
+These obviously don't change with the user language and are thus **language-independent**.

 ### Update Employee Labels